kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/02-BEM.md

 ```

 ## Nesting
-We could use PostCSS to Nest our code but that would go against the BEM philosophy of no nesting because that would lead to **specificity wars**
+We could use `PostCSS` to nest our code but [that would go against the BEM philosophy](https://en.bem.info/methodology/) of no nesting because that would lead to **specificity wars**

 [reading assignment on specificity](https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/)